 A great opportunity to meet people & share ideas

-The Open Southeast Asia workshop serves as a catalyst for students, professionals (from Governmental Organizations as well as from NGOs - both are welcome) and academics — empowering them with general knowledge about open data, but also providing examples of how open data is practically applied in Southeast Asia and Germany.
-Moreover, we would like to raise the question how civil society can actually particapte and benefit from it.
+The Open Southeast Asia workshop serves as a catalyst for students, professionals (from governmental organizations as well as from NGOs - both are welcome) and academics — empowering them with general knowledge about open data, but also providing examples of how open data is practically applied in Southeast Asia and Germany.
+Moreover, we would like to raise the question how civil society can actually participate and benefit from it.
 We are aiming to bring people from different fields together to present their topics and share their ideas.

 Beyond that, we set up a special issue of the südostasien magazine (03/2017) in regard of open data and social media in the region.
 As another goal of the workshop, we would like to create fields of interest, publish results or introduce related activities/projects of participants.
 Therefore, speakers and participants are highly welcomed to contribute articles to the forthcoming issue.
 The respective Call for Papers will be published soon.

 Data is not equal information, information is not equal knowledge.
 Data though serves as basis for information and knowledge.
 But how to read, understand and interprete data?

 Social networks are a platform for the rapid spread of ideas.
 But how do they develop and how these ideas can be transported and transformed to positively affect policy decison-making?